Chia-Network/chia-blockchain/README.md

 # chia-blockchain
+Please check out the [wiki](https://github.com/Chia-Network/chia-blockchain/wiki) for information on this project.

-Python 3.7 is used for this project.
+Python 3.7 is required.
 Make sure your default python version is >=3.7 by typing python3.

 You will need to enable [UPnP](https://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) on your router or add a NAT (for IPv4 but not IPv6) and firewall rule to allow TCP port 8444 access to your peer.
 These methods tend to be router make/model specific.

 For alpha testnet most should only install harvesters, farmers, plotter and full nodes.
 Building timelords and VDFs is for sophisticated users in most environments.
 Chia Network and additional volunteers are running sufficient time lords for testnet consensus.

-## Install harvester, farmer, plotter, and full node
+## Step 1: Install harvester, farmer, plotter, and full node

 ### Debian/Ubuntu